mvolkmann/blog/src/python/python-versions.md

 ## Python 3.0 - December 3, 2008

-- Strings use Unicode instead of ASCII.
+- Strings now use Unicode instead of ASCII.
 - The `print` keyword was replaced by the `print` function.
 - The `<>` operator was removed.
 Use `!=` instead.
 - Some functions and methods now return "views" (like an iterator)